- Get link

 Amazon |

-Thank you to author Rebecca Crownover for providing copies of Texas Farm Girl: Reap What You Sow and My Daddy Is In Heaven With Jesus for the purpose of facilitating this review.
+Thank you to author Rebecca Crownover for providing Advanced Reader Copies of Texas Farm Girl: Reap What You Sow and My Daddy Is In Heaven With Jesus for the editorial purposes.
+This content may contain affiliate links.

 In an effort to recycle many of our books to our local library, I noticed that very few of these books featured characters that children can realistically relate to in the stories.
 The newly released story of Texas Farm Girl: Reap What You Sow by author Rebecca Crownover stands out in this manner.
 Sharing a message of family, expectations, responsibility and love Rebecca demonstrates the value of character development.
 Her style of storytelling is honest and reflective, communicating clearly to readers of all ages.
 Our appreciation for the cost of making poor decisions was as applicable to our tot as it was to our tween's choices.